The expectation that aerodrome operators alone can effectively reduce the birdstrike issue is not realistic.

 a) Understand the integrated industry approach to Bird management at the Airport.

-b) Learn about legal framework – ICAO&EASA and Internationally recognized best practices
+b) Learn about the legal framework – ICAO&EASA and Internationally recognized best practices

 c) Define roles and responsibilities of persons involved in Bird control management including operational Bird control staff

-d) Learn how to develop Bird control management plan.
+d) Learn how to develop a Bird control management plan.

-f) How to improve data collection for the birds presence and bird strike in vicinity of the Airport
+f) How to improve data collection for the bird’s presence and bird strikes in the vicinity of the Airport

 g) Learn about habitat management